 This works if the seller losses the claim.
-Here, they can appeal to the claim and there’s a possibility that the buyer either returns the items although the condition could vary from damaged to incorrect items, etc.
+Here, they can appeal to the claim, and there’s a possibility that the buyer either returns the items, although the condition could vary from damaged to incorrect items, etc.

 Looking for a Paypal Alternative?
-Check out our 2Checkout vs PayPal comparison!
+Check out our 2Checkout vs. PayPal comparison!

 How can a Seller Manage PayPal Chargeback?

-As said, a chargeback comes with a hefty $20 fee and on the other hand, a refund would steer away from any further losses although if the merchant is confident about the product delivered, they can respond to the claim and appeal for it to win it.
+As said, a chargeback comes with a hefty $20 fee, and on the other hand, a refund would steer away from any further losses, although if the merchant is confident about the product delivered, they can respond to the claim and appeal for it to win it.

-Also, a seller must be aware and avoid risky transactions that PayPal might not cover such as any transactions for high-tech equipment or gift cards and a whole string of other products that aren’t covered under PayPal’s seller protection program.
+Also, a seller must be aware and avoid risky transactions that PayPal might not cover, such as any transactions for high-tech equipment or gift cards and a whole string of other products that aren’t covered under PayPal’s seller protection program.

 Is a PayPal chargeback the same as a dispute?

 Most of the time, disputes begin when a cardholder focuses on their card statements and sees an unauthorized charge.
-Most of the charges usually come with identifying information with the credit card statement so that cardholders can contact with questions in case they don’t recognize a charge.
+Most of the charges usually come with identifying information with the credit card statement so that cardholders can contact you with questions in case they don’t recognize a charge.

 Frequently Asked Questions on PayPal Chargebacks (FAQ)